Chropyně: Administrative division

+Etymology

+The name is derived from the personal name Chrop, who owned a fotrtess here.
+Chropyně (meaning "Chrop's") was originally the name of the fortress, which was transferred to the settlement around it.

 Geography

 Chropyně is located about 6 km north of Kroměříž and 25 km northwest of Zlín.
 It lies in the Upper Morava Valley.
-The river Malá Bečva flows through the town and other small watercourses flow into it in the municipal territory.
-The confluence of the Malá Bečva with the Morava is situated on the southern border of the territory.
+The Malá Bečva canal and its branches flow through the town.
+The Malá Bečva flows to the Moštěnka River, which flows along the southeastern municipal border.
+The Morava River briefly flows along the southern border and its confluence with the Moštěnka is just outside the territory of Chropyně.

-There are several ponds in the territory.
-The largest of them is Zámecký in the centre of the town.
-The pond area is protected as a national nature reserve.
+There are several fishponds in the municipal territory.
+The largest of them is Zámecký rybník in the centre of the town.
+The pond area is protected as a national nature reserve and the water caltrop (critically endangered in the Czech Republic) is found here.

 History

 The first written mention of Chropyně is from 1261, when the settlement was donated to the newly established monastery in Vizovice.
-During the rule of lords of Ludanice in the 15th century, a set of fish ponds was built here and Chropyně became the centre of a small estate.
+During the rule of Lords of Ludanice in the 15th century, a set of fishponds was built here and Chropyně became the centre of a small estate.
 The fish farming brought economic prosperity to Chropyně and in 1535, it was promoted to a market town by King Ferdinand I.

 In 1615–1617, Chropyně was owned by Cardinal Franz von Dietrichstein.
-From 1617 to 1848, it was a property of Olomouc bishopric.
+From 1617 until the establishment of an independent municipality in 1848, it was a property of Olomouc bishopric.
 In the 19th century, many large fires damaged Chropyně.

 A small spa for treatment of musculoskeletal disorders and diseases associated with high blood pressure was founded here in 1950.
 In 1970, Chropyně was promoted to a town.
 The town was damaged by the 1997 Central European flood and the spa was completely destroyed.

 Demographics

+Economy

+The main employer is Chropyňská strojírna, which deals with installation of industrial machinery.
+It has more than 500 employees.

+Transport

+Chropyně is located on the railway line Šumperk–Vyškov.